 The Sir Joseph Swan Centre for Energy Research (SWAN) provides the focus for energy related research across the University and incorporates researchers from eleven academic schools.

-The mission of the Sir Joseph Swan Centre is to provide an intellectual lead in the pursuit of the low-carbon economy of the future, by developing new technologies which reconcile human needs for energy conversion and use with social and ecological needs.
+Named after the pioneering inventor who worked so successfully in the North East region, the mission of The Sir Joseph Swan Centre is to provide an intellectual lead in the pursuit of the low-carbon economy of the future, by developing new technologies which reconcile human needs for energy conversion and use with social and ecological needs.

 The research team within SWAN undertake fundamental and applied research into various aspects of power generation and energy systems aligned with strategic national and regional drivers alongside the Newcastle Science City agenda.